pano-skylakis/boilerplate-react-webpack/README.md

 ####To Run:

-You will need to run two terminals with this boilerplate, one for webpack and another to compile Sass.
+You will need to run two terminals with this boilerplate; one for webpack and another to compile Sass.

 ` npm install `